-The Japanese industries submit written opinions to China to realize a transparent system suitable to international rules and practices (in July 2017 by CISTEC, in December 2017 by six organizations including CISTEC and the Japan Machinery Center for Trade and Investment, and two organizations including the Japan Business Federation).
+The Japanese industries submit written opinions to China to realize a transparent system suitable to international rules and practices (in July 2017 by Center for Information on Security Trade Controls (CISTEC), in December 2017 by six organizations including CISTEC and the Japan Machinery Center for Trade and Investment, and two organizations including the Japan Business Federation).
 In addition, in February 2018, 13 industry organizations including CISTEC, the Japan Machinery Center for Trade and Investment, the Japan Business Federation and the National Association of Manufacturers submit written opinions to China.

-Our country urged China in the vice-ministerial-level regular consultation between the Ministry of Economy, Trade and Industry and China's Ministry of Commerce in November 2017 and other meetings to realize a fair and transparent system which is suitable to international rules and practices.
-We will continue to discuss this issue in the bilateral and multilateral meetings.
+Our country urged China in the vice-ministerial-level regular consultation between the Ministry of Economy, Trade and Industry and China's Ministry of Commerce in November 2017, Council of Trade in Goods since March 2018 and other meetings to realize a fair and transparent system which is suitable to international rules and practices.
+We will continue to discuss this issue in the opportunities of bilateral and multilateral meetings.